 Lenny Rice Moonsammy

-started working with cheese at Zingermans Delicatessen in Ann Arbor, MI, after graduating from college.
+Anthea Stolz started working with cheese at Zingermans Delicatessen in Ann Arbor, MI, after graduating from college.
 What she thought was going to be a summer job turned into three years of eye-opening learning and tasting before moving to San Francisco.
-She began her West Coast cheese education behind the cheeses counter at The Pasta Shop in Oakland, CA. She is currently the cheese buyer at Bi-Rite Market in San Francisco and teaches cheese classes at 18 Reasons.
+She began her West Coast cheese education behind the cheeses counter at The Pasta Shop in Oakland, CA. She most recently was the cheese buyer at Bi-Rite Market in San Francisco and teaches cheese classes at 18 Reasons.

 Juliana Uruburu directs the cheese selection, merchandising, education, and promotions for the Bay Area's renowned Pasta Shop.
 Working with cheese for over 20 years, she is a frequent panelist and cheese judge at industry conferences including the American Cheese Society and is the head cheese judge for the California State Expo.
 Recognized as an individual dedicated to promoting quality cheese and consumption, Juliana was recently inducted into the Guilde des Fromagers, dedicating her lifes work to promoting the consumption of cheese.